 7 healthy breakfast ideas for busy families

-After Christmas and the expected sugar feast, let’s explore new breakfast ideas to help us get through this lockdown!
-Here are 7 healthy breakfast ideas to reduce your sugar cravings and restore your taste buds.
+Let’s explore new breakfast ideas to help us get through the beginning of this school year!
+These 7 healthy breakfast ideas will help reduce sugar cravings and restore your family taste buds.
+And of course, they will keep your children full and happy ; )

-We have heard this many times in the news again.
+We have heard this many times in the news.
 Sugary breakfast cereals are affecting everyone’s health including children.
 Not only they are not very filling, but they also contribute to severe and steady weight gain, tooth decay as well as other serious health conditions.
-It is time to rethink breakfast and explore new ideas especially post-Christmas.
+It is time to rethink breakfast and explore new ideas.
 Today, I am sharing 7 healthy breakfast ideas to keep you and your children going all week.

 Breakfast idea no. 1: Pimp your toast